-Dramatic play is the best form of play for language skill building, however all forms of play will support language development.
+Dramatic play is one of the best forms of play for language development, however all forms of play will support language development.

 Did you know that having good oral language skills is essential for a child to be successful at school?

-It really doesn’t matter if he can count to ten or recite his ABC’s if he has difficulty coming up with novel sentences.
+It really doesn’t matter if a child can count to ten or recite the ABC’s if they have difficulty coming up with novel sentences.

 One thing I want to point out is that language development is more than just saying words or sentences.